Allen County, Indiana Places

 Circumurban Highway or California Road

 Before it became Coliseum Boulevard and sometimes called the bypass.
-See map and discussion September 9, 2016 on You know you've lived in Fort Wayne too long when...
-Private Facebook groupand November 25, 2021 on True Fort Wayne Indiana History on Facebook.
+See Streets of Fort Wayne page.
+Map and discussion November 25, 2021 on True Fort Wayne Indiana History on Facebook.
 Fort Wayne Cicumurbanroute Poposed Development, US-30 to 1-69, Allen County Environmental Impact Statement 1983. is on Google eBook.
 Indiana State Road 930 is discussed on Wikipedia, The Free Encyclopedia.

 Citizens Square

 Citizens Square Officially Open at City of Fort Wayne.
 All the older buildings were razed and a new builiding opened in 1959 as the new Wolf & Dessauer department store building bounded by Clinton, Wayne, Barr and Berry Streets.
 Ownership changed hands in the 1960s and a couple more times before the City of Fort Wayne purchased the empty building in 2009 and after renovation dedicated it in 2011 as Citizens Square.
 For more details read Citizens Square Block – 1957 with photo of the older buildings by Randy Harter, Fort Wayne historian and authorpublished December 9, 2018 in Fort Wayne Reader.
-Also posted and discussed December 9, 2018 in You are positively from Fort Wayne, if you remember...
-Archived group only visible to existing members on Facebook.
 Citizens Square is a building in Fort Wayne, Indiana.
 It houses Fort Wayne's municipal government.
 In 2011, the building attracted media attention when it was almost named the "Harry Baals Government Center" after its former mayor.
 From Citizens Square on Wikipedia, The Free Encyclopedia.

 Citilink